Visiting Mosteiro dos Jerónimos: 8 Top Attractions, Tips & Tours

 Praça do Império, 1400-206 Belém, Portugal

-Belém is blessed with a collection of fabulous visitor attractions, but elsewhere in the city there are plenty of equally captivating places to see and things to do.
-Start ticking off your wish list by checking our Top-Rated Tourist Attractions in Lisbon page.
+Must-See Monuments, Museums & Neighborhoods: Belém is blessed with a collection of fabulous visitor attractions, but elsewhere in the city there are plenty of equally captivating places to see and things to do.
+Start ticking off your wish list by checking our top tourist attractions in Lisbon article.
 There are also some great day trip options, which include excursions to UNESCO-protected Sintra and sites like the historic Palácio Nacional de Sintra.
 Back in Lisbon, the city's old quarter is another evocative district that should be wandered through at leisure.